chyla/EmacsConfiguration/README.md

 * MultiMarkdown
 * Pandoc

-Current configuration will try to detect markdown processor, but in some cases you will have to pint markdown-command to the preferred Markdown executable on your system, eg:
+Current configuration will try to detect markdown processor, but in some cases you will have to point markdown-command to the preferred Markdown executable on your system, eg:

 (setq markdown-command "pandoc")